morrissey college of arts and sciences

 For the Core: Students who wish to satisfy the Arts Core through Music while abroad should consult with the Director of the Undergraduate Program before their departure.
 Acceptable courses should be similar in scope and content to those offered at Boston College.
 Many abroad programs do not offer classes that fit these requirements.

 For the major and minor: The department requires that the music theory sequence for minors and majors through Chromatic Harmony, and the Senior Seminar for majors be taken at Boston College.
 Music of the Modern Era and Counterpoint (required of majors) should be taken at Boston College, but exceptions may be possible depending on equivalent courses offered by the host school.
 Majors may not be abroad first semester senior year in order to take the required Senior Seminar at BC.

 Before going abroad, both minors and majors should have completed Chromatic Harmony in theory, and majors, in addition, should have taken a few of the history or cross-cultural courses.
 Thus acceptable offerings from abroad tend to lean towards courses in music history or in cross-cultural studies, with some upper-level theory courses acceptable.
-Usually students complete six or nine credits; however, majors have had as many as 12 credits fulfilled abroad.
+Usually students complete 6 or 9 credits; however, majors have had as many as 12 credits fulfilled abroad.

 Students should contact the Director of the Undergraduate Program in Music, to plan an acceptable course of study for their semester or year abroad.
 The department recommends the music programs offered at King's College, London, and University College, Cork, Ireland.